 - Mini bell peppers with salsa

-- Cucumber slices with cream cheese
+- Cucumber slices with cream cheese and everything-but-the-bagel Dash blend

-- Apples and nut butter
+- Apples and nut butter and cinnamon

-As mentioned, many packaged snacks can be packed with sodium.
-These ideas below are low sodium snacks that are meant to satisfy and keep you feeling good!
+These ideas below are low sodium snacks that are meant to satisfy and keep you feeling good.

 - Late July grain free lime and sea salt tortilla chips